Lee-JaeWon/House-Interior-Classifier-and-Automatic-Recommendation/README.md

 # House-Interior-Classifier-and-Automatic-Recommendation
 2022 spring deep learning class project.
 It categorizes the house interior and searches automatically.<br><br>

+## Abstract
+when users provide house interior photos, they are classified as Style and Factor accordingly based on CNN.
+Search words can be recommended according to the user's desired furniture and classification results.<br>
+We can pursue an application that recommends furniture only by providing pictures without having to search for the furniture they want for a long time, and this report provides a function to recommend search words and automatically search.<br>
+In particular, due to the characteristic of the house interior, the producer's subjectivity may be included when collecting and labeling data, so clear standards are set and datasets are produced.

 ## Environment
 0. windows<br>
 1. python = 3.8